VEX-SL/linkgrid/README.md

 6. **Environment Variables:** Never commit `.env` file to Git.
 Use your hosting platform's secret management.

 7. **Use Our Prep Page:** For quick JSONbin setup, visit [https://links--vex-sl.replit.app/prepare](https://links--vex-sl.replit.app/prepare) — it contains all the code you need to copy.

+8. **No More AdminPanel on Main Page:** The `adminPanel` option has been completely removed.
+All link management now happens in the dedicated `/links` page, making the public view cleaner and safer.

 ---